SachaBarbet/arch-install-db/README.md

    ```
 2. **Run the Installation Script**
     ```bash
-    chmod +x ./install.sh
+    chmod +x ./archforge
-    ./install.sh
+    ./archforge
     ```

 ## Configuration
 - **Configuration File:**\
-To customize Arch Forge, edit the install.conf file as needed.
+To customize Arch Forge, edit the archforge.conf file as needed.
 Check the Arch Linux download page for details on ISO URLs and version specifics.

 ## Contributing
 Feel free to contribute by submitting issues, pull requests, or feature requests.